microsoft/azuredevopslabs/labs/vsts/continuousintegration/readme.md

     <img src="images/18.png" width="624"/>

-## Exercise 2: Replicating Build Definitions
+## Exercise 2: Cloning Build Definitions

-If your definition has a pattern that you want to replicate in other definitions, clone it or create a template.
+If your definition has a pattern that you want to resuse in other definitions, you can either clone it or save as a template.

 1. Go to your **Build** tab and select the definition that you want to clone and click **clone**.